 Children may enroll in preschool at any time during the year if there is an opening.
-3-Day Preschool is limited to 18 children, Pre-K Preschool is limited to 12 children, GSRP is limited to 18 children with one teacher and one assistant teacher.
+2-Day Preschool is limited to 16 children with one teacher and one assistant teacher.
+3-Day Preschool and Pre-K Preschool is limited to 18 children with one teacher and one assistant teacher.
 This ratio, or better, will be maintained at all times.
 If all the preschool classes are full, we encourage you to enroll your child in our structured child care program or place your child's name on our waiting list.
 For information on enrolling in either program, contact the Director at 989-725-9092.